AlaTomKing/pixomato/README.md

-# Pixomato: (Pixelated) HTML Animator
+# Pixomato

 Since I developed an artstyle (which I regret) of drawing pixelated cartoon characters, I have decided to develop an animator that helps me draw pixelated characters, but with mobility.

-Pixomato is a website where I can create pixelated animations (and maybe vector if you crank the resolution high).
+Pixomato is a website written in HTML, CSS and JavaScript where I can create pixelated animations (and maybe "vector" if you crank the resolution high).

-Pixomato is slightly related to PixotatoJS.
+Pixomato is slightly related to PixotatoJS, which is one of my old modules I forgot it existed which draws, you guessed it, pixels.

 ## Supported Browsers
 I haven't done some research but first you need a decent computer or tablet.
 You could try either a fast supercomputer or 2000s PC.